Do you want to make espresso? Every espresso lover wants to make their shot by themselves. I think you also can make your espresso.

 You need a high-quality grinder to grind your coffee beans.
 Burr grinder will be perfect for grinding, but a cheap metal blade is not right.
 Grind 7 grams of espresso for 30mls single-shot.
 For making a double shot grind 14 grams of beans.

 Do you have a high-quality grinder?
-Here are some best grinders we have reviewed, you can check that.
+Here are some best grinder for french press coffee we have reviewed, you can check that.

 Step-5: Preparing the Machine